ilosvideos/api-docs/source/includes/v2/_cookies.md

 window.location = "https://app.vidgrid.com/cookie/redirect?url=https%3A%2F%2Fwww.foo.com";
 ```

-This will visit app.vidgrid.com, save a cookie, and immediately redirect to the desired url.
+This will visit app.vidgrid.com, save a cookie, and immediately redirect to the desired URL.

 ### Client-Side HTTP Request